Week 31 Grading Period 3 March 10, 2025

 See you on the field!

-The Attendance Competition Began on January 27th!
+The Attendance Competition is Underway!

 Similar to last year, each class needs 10 days of perfect attendance to win an award.
 For example, each day of perfect attendance, a class would receive a letter to the word ATTENDANCE.
 Once they spell the word ATTENDANCE, the class wins!